caredg/lago_ecuador_analysis/lagodat2root/README.md

-This is a simple package for converting a set of LAGO dat files into root files.
+This is a simple package for converting a set of LAGO dat files (or any other file compatible with LAGO electronics) into root files.

 DESCRIPTION:
 ============